globocom/GloboNetworkAPI/docs/pool/url-api-v3-pool-deploy/get.rst

 GET Param::

-    checkstatus=(0|1)
+    checkstatus=[0|1]

 To obtain member states **updated**, checkstatus should be assigned to 1.
-If it is assigned to 0, server pools will be retrieved but the real status of the equipments will not be checked.
+If it is assigned to 0, server pools will be retrieved but the real status of the equipments will not be checked in the equipment.

 Response body: